-Welcome to The APQS Family!
+Welcome to the APQS Family!

 Thank you for selecting APQS as your longarm quilting company!
 As a family-owned company, we work hard to make our "new" family members feel welcome, and we provide lifetime customer support.
 We are honored to serve you.

-This manual includes the necessary information to assemble your Lenni or Lucey Quilting System with the Standard Table.
+This manual includes the necessary information to assemble your Lucey Quilting System.